cozy/cozy-doctypes/docs/io.cozy.bank.md

   - `accountLabel`: {string} - The loan account label
   - `insuranceLabel`: {string} - The insurance label
   - `duration`: {number} - The loan duration in months
+- `relationships`: {Object} - Relationships to other documents
+  - `connection`: the `io.cozy.accounts` that was used to retrieve this document.
+This is used by Harvest to be able to edit an `io.cozy.bank.accounts` through the "Configuration" tab of an `io.cozy.accounts`.

 ### Example